rajkumar0127/NRM-Code-Prediction/README.md

 ### Key Objectives

-1. **Accurate Code Prediction:** Our system accurately predicts NRM codes from BS codes and maps them to corresponding NRM names.
+1. **Accurate Code Prediction:** Our system accurately predicts NRM codes from the description of the project.

 2. **Carbon Footprint Estimation:** Utilizing advanced methodologies, our project calculates the carbon footprint of buildings, contributing to eco-friendly construction practices.